Brackley: Railways

 Chiltern Railways is said to want to restore services between London Marylebone and Rugby along the former Great Central Main Line.
-This would have Brackley Central railway station reopen with direct services to London, Aylesbury and Rugby.
+This would have Brackley Central station reopen, with direct services to London, Aylesbury and Rugby.
 However, the Department for Transport has chosen part of the former Great Central route north-west of Brackley as part of the new High Speed 2 line between London and Birmingham.
 A station at Brackley is not currently proposed.

 Industry

-Brackley is near the Silverstone motor racing circuit, and has some industry related to Formula One racing, notably Mercedes AMG Petronas F1 Team (formerly Brawn GP, Honda, British American Racing and Tyrrell) which is based in the town, and the Aston Martin F1 team which operates a wind tunnel on the former site of the north railway station yard.
+Brackley is near the Silverstone motor racing circuit, and has some industry related to Formula One racing, notably Mercedes-AMG Petronas F1 Team (formerly Brawn GP, Honda, British American Racing and Tyrrell) which is based in the town, and the Aston Martin F1 team which operates a wind tunnel on the former site of the north railway station yard.
 On the east outskirts of the town was H. Bronnley & Co., makers of hand-made soaps who hold Royal Warrants of Appointment for supplying Queen Elizabeth II and King Charles III.